 By Dr Michelle Garnett & Prof Tony Attwood

-In the lead up to our next Event, Masterclass: Diagnostic Assessment and Intervention with Autistic Children and Adolescents we have often been asked: Will the full day training on diagnostic assessment provide a thorough training in the Autistic Diagnostic Observational Schedule, Second Edition (known at the ADOS)?
+We have often been asked: Will a full-day training on diagnostic assessment provide thorough training in the Autistic Diagnostic Observational Schedule, Second Edition (known as the ADOS)?
 Within their clinical practice, allied health may be asked by medical practitioners to provide an ADOS to determine if the person is on the autism spectrum.

 Of course, we do not expect that everyone has the time to scour the literature, to read the manuals for the diagnostic instruments available, and to know the current ‘gold standard’ for autism.
 However, we are lucky to be in the position, as clinical psychologists who have specialised in autism over the past 30 and 50 years respectively, to be able to keep a finger on the diagnostic pulse of autism.

 It may surprise you to know that, because the diagnosis is subjective, that is, there no biological markers for autism that we know of, the current ‘gold standard’ is a clinician assigned diagnosis, as provided by experienced clinicians.
 There is no tool that can diagnose autism.
 An experienced clinician keeps abreast of the current diagnostic and other tools available and chooses the best tools, based on the referral information, the age, the differential diagnoses, and the gender of the person to be assessed.

 Some presentations of autism are more subtle, for example, many people who are verbal and have at least average intelligence, especially if they use camouflaging as a coping strategy, have a subtle presentation of autism.
 When this is the case, the ADOS may be used as part of a diagnostic assessment, but often would not be the first choice.